 What is CBD?

-CBD is the second most abundant part of cannabis plant, non-addictive, non-psychoactive and very safe.
-Once it is extracted from the plant, it’s typically mixed with a carrier oil to allow oral ingestion, topical application, and other methods of consumption.
-As a non-psychotropic medication, CBD is nothing like THC, the other active ingredient in cannabis, in that users won’t feel “high” or impaired in any way.
+Cannabidiol (CBD) is a chemical found in cannabis plants.
+It does not contain tetrahydrocannabinol (THC), which is the psychoactive ingredient that produces a high.
+Once it is extracted from the plant, it’s typically mixed with a carrier oil such as hemp seed oil or coconut oil to allow oral ingestion, topical application, and other methods of consumption.
 CBD has neither shown evidence of abuse potential nor problems related to public health concerns according to the World Health Organization (WHO)(2).